Bora Bora Cruise Port Guide

 No ships scheduled in port today.

-Cruises visiting Bora Bora during the the peak season of winter are considerably more expensive than the low months of spring and summer.
-Overall Bora Bora is moderately expensive as a port of call.
-The diagram below shows the monthly average cost per day for cruises visiting Bora Bora.
+On average cruises that visit Bora Bora are moderately expensive compared to other itineraries.
+Sailings visiting Bora Bora during the peak months of winter and fall are considerably more expensive than the low months of spring and summer.
+Check the graph below for the monthly average cost per day.